akhilgeo/akhilgeorge.com/_posts/2020-08-26-install-admin-dashboard-on-your-jekyll-blog.md

 		Now this will deploy your blog in localhost.

-5. Open any webbrowser and naviagte to http://localhost:4000/admin or http://127.0.0.1:4000/admin to view the admin dashboard.
+5. Open any web browser and navigate to http://localhost:4000/admin or http://127.0.0.1:4000/admin to view the admin dashboard.

      ![]({{ 'assets/images/post/jekyll-admin-4.png' | relative_url }})

-6. Click on Posts in left sidebar to create a new post.
+6. Click on Posts in the left sidebar to create a new post.
 Input all the necessary details and click on create.

      ![]({{ 'assets/images/post/jekyll-admin-5.png' | relative_url }})